(6th century BC)

 “Thus says the Lord of hosts: Judge with true justice, and show kindness and compassion toward each other.
 Do not oppress the widow or the orphan, the resident alien or the poor; do not plot evil against one another in your heart.”—Zechariah 7:9-10

 On September 7, we also remember Saint Regina, a convert to the Christian Faith who was driven out of her family home after her conversion.
 She supported herself by working as a shepherdess until she was imprisoned and tortured by order of the Roman proconsul Olybrius for refusing to deny her faith and become his wife.
-Saint Regina died around the year 286 in Autun (modern-day France).
+Saint Regina died around the year 286 in Autun (in modern-day France).

 Almighty and eternal God, who by glorifying the Saints, bestow on us fresh proofs of your love, graciously grant that, commended by their intercession and spurred on by their example, we may be faithful in imitating your Only Begotten Son.
-Who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
+Who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
 Amen.

 (from The Roman Missal: Common of Holy Men and Women)